 The test may also be used to monitor patients who are taking heparin, a blood thinner.

-A PTT test is usually done with other tests, such as the prothrombin test.
+A PTT test is usually done with other tests, such as the prothrombin test or PT.

 Normal value ranges may vary slightly among different labs.
 Some labs use different measurements or may test different specimens.
 Talk to your provider about the meaning of your specific test results.